Garth619/pq16/wp-content/themes/pq16/readme.md

 Alternatively, there are options under Dashboard-> Theme Options -> Fonts to self host Goggle Fonts.
 I have found lately that this is actually speeding up load times pretty quickly.

+### Page Speed

+Page speed is an ongoing endeavor as Google constantly updates their strategies.
+This theme does it's best to keep up with envolving trends, but will most likely need updates as we progress.

+Overall some of the strategies (mostly on the homepage) involve:

+- Using picture tags at different browser window widths
+- Using Webp images in critical css areas
+- Lazy loading all images when scrolling
+- We are currently taking all of our js frameworks and combining, minifying and loading them after a few seconds on the homepage.
+This gets around some of the Google Lighthouse penalties. (can be found in the footer.php file)
+- Sometimes loading fonts locally actually gets us a better score than pulling from Google fonts

 ### Adding in New Features or Layouts

 If there is a big change on the mock up that isn't reflected in this build then its probably appropriate to make a second layout option on your site that we can merge in.
 Still working out the best way to do this but possibly something like this: